 However, for many patients coping with depression, anxiety, or stress, yoga could be a very appealing approach to better manage symptoms.
-Indeed, the scientific study of yoga shows that physical and mental health aren't just closely intertwined, but are essentially equal.
+Indeed, the scientific study of yoga shows that physical and mental health isn't just closely intertwined, but are essentially equal.
 The evidence is growing that yoga practice is a rather low-risk, high-yield approach to improving general health.

 Many people use yoga therapy to handle mental and psychological problems, such as stress, anxiety, or depression.
 Yoga also helps keep a positive outlook and mood.
 As an exercise, yoga is a natural method for increasing serotonin production.
 According to the Journal of Psychiatry and Neuroscience, serotonin production plays a role in treating depression.
 Serotonin is thought to play a significant role in happiness.
 One study also indicates individuals with depression have lower serotonin levels.

 Yoga can also be particularly helpful because of its gentle, calming, and fluid character.
 Each pose is elastic, so people of all levels can practice.
 Your teacher will emphasize breathing, concentration, and smooth motion.
 They will also encourage you to concentrate on positive images to calm the body and mind.